Addressing and Preventing Suicide with System-Involved Youth

 The Centers for Disease Control and Prevention data shows a steady increase in suicide mortality between 1999 and 2018 with a 1% increase per year from 1999 to 2006 and 2% per year from 2006 through 2018.
 A recent study showed the percentage of young adults, ages 18 to 24 who have increased their likelihood of seriously considering suicide went up from 10.7% to 25.5% since the pandemic began.
 In this training, participants will learn how to identify signs of suicide risk, respond when there is suicide risk, and prevent suicide in system involved families and foster youth.
-In this class participant will learn strategies to use with system involved youth who are suicidal through role play and case vignettes.
-They will also have the opportunity to review their case load for sign and symptoms of suicide risk and will discuss prevention strategies for their cases.
+In this training, participants will learn strategies to use with system involved youth who are suicidal through role play and case vignettes.
+They will also have the opportunity to determine signs and symptoms of suicide risk and will discuss prevention strategies with system involved youth they currently support.

-- Identify at least four signs of suicide risk in foster youth with whom they work;
+- Identify at least four signs of suicide risk in foster youth they support;

-- Explain options for addressing suicidality in different situation when working with foster youth and their families or caregivers;
+- Explain options for addressing suicidality in different situations when supporting foster youth and their families or caregivers;

-- Utilize at least three strategies for suicide prevention.
+- Learn at least three strategies for suicide prevention.

-4:00pm – 4:30pm Addressing Vicarious Traumatization for Providers working with traumatized and suicidal youth
+4:30pm – 5:00pm Addressing Vicarious Traumatization for those who support traumatized and suicidal youth

 Meet Our Trainer